 The African Studies Program is dedicated to fostering the production of knowledge about Africa and its global Diasporas, and in disseminating this knowledge by introducing students to the continent's contributions to the contemporary world.
 Africa's historical primacy, as well as its recent comparative disadvantage can in fact be understood as a function of a variety of complex factors.

-Through a wide range of courses, offered through several disciplines and their departments, and including history, political science, anthropology, art history, French, English and Arabic literatures, and public health, the Program enables students of all backgrounds and origins (including those who are themselves African) to examine a wide variety of issues from the often untold glories of Africa's past and present to the conundrums and tragedies of its 20th and 21st centuries.
+A recent update in the 2020-21 academic year nearly doubled the number of courses available to complete the minor.
+The courses are offered across several disciplines and departments, including history, political science, anthropology, art history, French, English and Arabic literatures, and public health, enabling students of all backgrounds and origins (including those who are themselves African) to examine a wide variety of issues from the often untold glories of Africa's past and present to the conundrums and tragedies of its 20th and 21st centuries.
 Courses and public lectures therefore explore everything from Africa's indigenous sciences, religions, art, forms of government, architecture, culture, music, and informal economies, to the difficult histories of colonial and postcolonial trauma from Biafra and Rwanda through Apartheid and Darfur that were endured or suffered in the midst of resource-rich regions in which gold, uranium, diamonds, oil, silver, bauxite, and human capital in numbers were and are present.